What Is C1 English Level? Skills, Grammar and How to Reach It

 → C1 Academic Word Families Gap Fill → → C1 Nominalisation Gap Fill → → C1 Abstract Nouns Gap Fill →

 If you score 70%+ across all three, you are solidly at C1.
-If you struggle on nominalisation in particular, that's the highest-leverage C1 skill to drill — it's what separates a B2 essay from a C1 essay more than any other single feature.
+If you struggle on nominalisation in particular, that's the highest-leverage C1 skill to drill: it's what separates a B2 essay from a C1 essay more than any other single feature.

 Frequently Asked Questions

-How is C1 different from B2?
 B2 = independent user; you can communicate well on familiar topics.
 C1 = proficient user; you can communicate well on unfamiliar topics, handle nuance, and use English for academic and professional purposes.
 B2 vocabulary is ~5 000 words; C1 is ~8 000–10 000.
 B2 makes occasional errors that don't affect communication; C1 errors are rare and minor.

-How do I know if I'm really at C1?
 Take a full C1 mock test under exam conditions (Cambridge CAE practice tests are free on the Cambridge website; IELTS official practice materials too).
 If you score consistently in the C1 band, you're there.
 If you score B2 with one or two C1 sub-skills, you're in the upper-B2 / lower-C1 transition.
 Our free CEFR level test is a quick starting point.

 New Articles